 Fat: Breast milk contains a blend of monounsaturated, polyunsaturated, and saturated fat.
 Formulas use a variety of oils to match the fat makeup of breast milk.
 They include soy oil, coconut oil, palm or palm olein oil, and high oleic sunflower oil.

-Although palm and palm olein oil is widely used, research has shown that these fats can reduce absorption of fat and calcium.
+Although palm and palm olein oil is widely used, research has shown that these fats can reduce the absorption of fat and calcium.
 This would mean that your baby would not absorb as much fat and calcium as she would from a formula that doesn’t contain this oil.

 Medium-chain triglycerides require less effort to digest and are more easily absorbed.
 They’re used in special formulas for premature infants and for infants who have trouble digesting or absorbing nutrients.